 Quilts have been in America since the beginning only most disappeared with use.
 Many of them were made of fabric that had already been used as clothing.
 Once that quilt wore out, it was sometimes then used as the batting for a new quilt.
 Starting with the fact that fabric is very fragile to begin with there are only a tiny fraction of the early quilts made which have survived.
 Those quilts were generally those of the rich or were somehow lucky enough to have been put away and not used.

 Hundreds of years ago, if the quilter was lucky and had enough fabric and light, she could stitch some art into her much needed bed covering.
 Quilts also were symbolic and showed support for the Women's Temperance League, Political Candidates and religious organizations like the Masons.
 I am sure there are many other codes in quilts, some which may be too personal for us ever to figure out.

-For me, I'm convinced.
-Others are not and have made quite a fuss about it.
-Phooey with them and in light of the fact that it's Black History Month I would like to narrate my own unexpected experience with the codes in quilts for the Underground Railroad.
+I think it's entirely possible that quilts played a role.
+Others are not and are welcome to their opinion.
+Since it's Black History Month I would like to narrate my own unexpected experience with the codes in quilts for the Underground Railroad.

 My husband and I were driving east on I-80 after a visit to Iowa City and the barn quilts in the nearby area.
 Being the middle aged woman that I am, we stopped around Marker 270 near Clinton, Iowa to use one of their lovely rest stops.

 There are tiles in the floors, the walls and by each picnic spot about the quilts.
 Here by the Ladies' restroom are all of the blocks.